-These are courses which are mandatory for a programme but not counted for the calculation of SGPA or CGPA.
+Ability Enhancement Courses (Audit Courses) are mandatory for the successful completion of the programme but not counted for the calculation of SGPA or CGPA.
 There shall be one Audit course each in the first four semesters.
-These courses are not meant for class room study.
-The students can attain only pass (Grade P) for these courses.
-At the end of each semester there shall be examination conducted by the college from a pool of questions (Question Bank) set by the University.
-The students can also attain these credits through online courses like SWAYAM, MOOC etc (optional).
-The list of passed students must be sent to the University from the colleges at least before the fifth semester examination.
-The list of courses in each semester with credits are given below.
+These courses are not meant for classroom study.
+The students need to attain only pass (Grade P) for these courses.
+The students can attain these credits through online courses like NPTEL, SWAYAM, MOOC etc. The list of courses in each semester with credits are given below.

 COURSES SEMESTER CREDIT

 Environment Studies 1 4

 Disaster Management 2 4

 Human Rights/Intellectual Property Rights/ Consumer Protection 3 4

-Rights/ Consumer Flotection

 Gender Studies/Gerontology 4 4

-Extra Credit Activities
+Extra Credit Activities:

 Extra credits are mandatory for the programme.
 Extra credits will be awarded to students who participate in activities like NCC, NSS and Swatch Bharath.
-Those students who could not join in any of the above activities have to undergo Social Service Programme (SSP).
+Those students who could not join in any of the above activities have to undergo Farook College Social Service Programme (FCSSP).
 Extra credits are not counted for SGPA or CGPA.